gagank1/gagan-bet/README.md

-# gagan.bet
+# proflagger.com

-This is the code for the website https://gagan.bet.
+This is the code for the website https://proflagger.com.

 Tech stack:
 - Frontend: React with react-router-dom and react-toastify
 - Backend: FastAPI (served by uvicorn)
-- Database: Firestore
+- Database: Redis
-- Hosting: Google Cloud Run
+- Hosting: Self hosted server with cloudflare

-See API docs at https://gagan.bet/docs.
+See API docs at https://proflagger.com/docs.

 ## Run App

 You must have Docker installed already.
 Build the image using `build.sh` and start a container using `run.sh`.
-For firestore to work locally, you must have the service account key downloaded, and `run.sh` must be modified accordingly.